ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: Contact
-    title: Connect with Soul Healing
+    title: Connect with The Golden Healing
     text: >-
       Contact Tiago today to learn more about our services or to schedule a Soul Healing session.
 We are here to support you on your journey to wholeness.